Lamb shift in muonic helium ion: Effects of vacuum polarization in the one-photon interaction

 where the spectral function

+$Li_2(z)$ is the Euler dilogarithm.
 The potential $\Delta V^C_{2-loop~VP}(r)$ gives larger contribution as compared with (8) both to the hyperfine structure and Lamb shift $(2P-2S)$:

-Numerical values of corrections (9), (14) and the accuracy of the calculation show that it is important to consider the three-loop contributions of the vacuum polarization (see Fig.2).
-Part of corrections from the diagrams of three-loop vacuum polarization to the potential in the one-photon interaction can be derived as the relations (8), (12) (the sequential loops in Fig.2(a,b)).
+Numerical value of corrections \eqref{eq:evpvp}, \eqref{eq:e2loopvp} and an accuracy of the calculation show that it is important to consider three-loop contributions of the vacuum polarization (see Fig.~\ref{fig:fig2}).
+A part of corrections to the potential from the diagrams of three-loop vacuum polarization in the one-photon interaction can be derived as the relations (8), (12) (the sequential loops in Fig.~\ref{fig:fig2}(a,b)).
 Corresponding contributions to the potential and the splitting $(2P-2S)$ are the following:

 There exists a number of the diagrams that express three-loop corrections in the polarization operator.
 They were first calculated for the $(2P-2S)$ Lamb shift in Refs.\cite{KN1,KN2}.
 The largest contribution to the energy spectrum comes from the sixth-order vacuum polarization diagrams with one electron loop ($\Pi^{(p6)}$ corrections \cite{KN1}).
-The estimate of their contribution to the Lamb shift in $(\mu~^4_2He)^+$ is included in Table I. Analysis of the contribution of three-loop vacuum polarization in third order perturbation theory in Fig.2(c) shows that we can neglect it accounting the declared accuracy of the calculation.
+The estimate of their contribution to the Lamb shift in $(\mu~^4_2He)^+$ is included in Table~\ref{tb1}.
+The analysis of the contribution of three-loop vacuum polarization in the third order perturbation theory in Fig.~\ref{fig:fig2}(c) shows that we can neglect it accounting the declared accuracy of the calculation.

-Additional one-loop vacuum polarization diagram is presented in Fig.3.
-It gives in the energy spectrum the correction of fifth order over $\alpha$ (the Wichmann-Kroll correction) \cite{WK,MPS}.
+Additional one-loop vacuum polarization diagram is presented in Fig.~\ref{fig:fig3}.
+In the energy spectrum it gives the correction of the fifth order over $\alpha$ (the Wichmann-Kroll correction) \cite{WK,MPS}.
 The particle interaction potential can be written in this case in the integral form:

 The exact form of the spectral function $f^{WK}$ is presented in Refs.\cite{EGS,WK,MPS}.
 Numerical integration in Eq.(19) with the wave functions (2) gives the following contribution to the Lamb shift: